Safety Video From Microsoft

 Chief Shore is a resident of the City

-of Burbank, he is 48 years old, single and has one daughter.
+of Burbank, he is 51 years old, married and has two daughters.
 The chief is a

 product of St. Laurence High School and holds a Bachelor of Science degree